 That’s right!
 Modern employees want to feel more motivated and engaged at work.
-And, as CauseCast points out, “they don’t give employers much time to make them happy.”
-Nearly 60 percent of workers under 40 have “switched careers at least once and most change jobs every three years or less.”
+Nearly 60% of workers under 40 have switched careers at least once and most change jobs every three years or less.

 “[T]he biggest motivator for changing positions is the promise of purpose and fulfillment: not financial incentive,” reports MacKenzie Kassab in the Harvard Extension School Professional Development Blog.

-With so many factors influencing the modern worker’s decision to stay put or move on, it comes as no surprise that 87 percent of HR leaders say employee retention is a primary concern for their companies, according to Kronos and Future Workplace.
+With so many factors influencing the modern worker’s decision to stay put or move on, it comes as no surprise that 87% of HR leaders say employee retention is a primary concern for their companies, according to Kronos and Future Workplace.

-You can’t offer your team a raise of “10 percent more company culture.”
+You can’t offer your team a raise of “10% more company culture.”
 So, if you want to retain your employees and your employees want to feel fulfilled at work, how can you both get what you want?

 One option for improving employee engagement: volunteer as a team

-Deloitte’s 2017 Volunteerism Survey found that 70 percent of working Americans believe “volunteer activities are more likely to boost employee morale than company-sponsored happy hours.”
+Deloitte’s 2017 Volunteerism Survey found that 70% of working Americans believe “volunteer activities are more likely to boost employee morale than company-sponsored happy hours.”

-A staggering 89 percent of respondents believe companies that sponsor volunteer activities offer a better overall working environment than those that do not.
+A staggering 89% of respondents believe companies that sponsor volunteer activities offer a better overall working environment than those that do not.